mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 #### Overriding nested component styles

-If you want to customize very specific parts of a component, you can use classes provided by Material UI inside the `sx` prop.
-As an example, let's say you want to change the Slider's thumb from a circle to a square.
+If you want to customize a specific part of a component, you can use the class name provided by Material UI inside the `sx` prop.

+As an example, let's say you want to change the `Slider` component's thumb from a circle to a square.

-First step would be using the browser dev tools to identify the class for the component slot you want to override:
+First, use your browser's dev tools to identify the class for the component slot you want to override:

 <img src="/static/images/customization/dev-tools.png" alt="dev-tools" width="796" style="margin-bottom: 16px;" />